 It’s never too early to start teaching your children good financial habits, and there’s no better way for them to learn than by earning and managing their own money.

-For decades after the start of the industrial revolution, child labor laws (or any labor laws, for that matter), were virtually non-existent.
+For decades after the start of the industrial revolution, child labor laws were virtually non-existent.
 Very young children regularly performed dangerous work in places like mills and factories, and many were injured or killed in accidents.

-Thankfully, that has long since changed.
-Today, there are laws in place — notably, the FLSA or Fair Labor Standards Act — to prevent the exploitation of child labor.
+Today, there are laws in place — notably, the Fair Labor Standards Act (FLSA) — to prevent the exploitation of child labor.
 These laws keep kids from performing dangerous tasks and help ensure they’re in school, not in the workplace.

-However, these laws also mean that (in general) a child must be at least 14 years old to get a “regular” job.
+However, these laws also mean that, generally speaking, a child must be at least 14 years old to get a “regular” job.